Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 @brnbot check
 ```

-I will see this comment and run the tests for you.
+I will see this comment and run the checks for you.
 You can monitor the progress of the checks in the "Actions" panel and see the results there.
-Once the tests are done, I will write a comment and I will tell you whether they passed or failed.
+Once the checks are done, I will write a comment and I will tell you whether they passed or failed.
 If they failed, examine the log in the "Actions" tab to see what went wrong.
-Then update your code accordingly and rerun the tests.
+Then update your code accordingly and rerun the checks.

 <details>
-<summary>Testing details</summary>
+<summary>Check details</summary>

 <hr>

-The automated tests are run with [GitHub Actions](https://docs.github.com/en/actions) using the workflow defined in `.github/workflows/tests.yml` within this repo.
+The automated checks are run with [GitHub Actions](https://docs.github.com/en/actions) using the workflow defined in `.github/workflows/tests.yml` within this repo.

 When trigger, GitHub actions creates a new computing environment using the details in `tests.yml`.
 For this assessment, the environment contains python `v3.10` and the `pytest` package.
 That is defined in this part of the file: